Timing of Admissions Decisions

 Applicants should contact GSAS Admissions with any questions or requests for assistance regarding the online application process and/or submission of materials.

 Since we cannot interview everybody, we generally do not interview anybody, because that would bias us unfairly towards those few that we interview.
-The director meets with applicants only by appointment and only if they have been offered admission to the program or are employed in the greater New York area and plan to be part time students.
+The director meets with applicants only by appointment and only if they have been offered admission to the program.

 Requesting an Early Final Decision

-If you have been offered admission to another program and need to give them an answer, then you can request an early final decision by contacting the MAFN Office.
+If you have been offered admission to another program and need to give them an answer, and if your application is complete, then you can request an early final decision by contacting the MAFN Office.

 - The name of the program / school that needs a decision;